 Remodeling does its legwork.
-They use figures from survey responses from 6,500 Realtors (member of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
+They use figures from survey responses from thousands of Realtors (member of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
 All is coordinated by The Farnsworth Group.

-The takeaway for any homeowner intent on remodeling: all remodeling projects depreciate in value, and few reach as high as even a 90% return on investment.
+The takeaway for any homeowner intent on remodeling: all remodeling projects depreciate in value, and few return on their investment.
 Some of the projects we hold most dear to our hearts are the ones with the lowest percentage of cost recouped: namely family room additions, bathroom additions, and master suite additions.

 - Historical Data: Most people are only interested in the current year's figures.
-But for researchers or data hounds, Cost vs. Value always maintains archives of the last fifteen years of statistics.
+But for researchers or data hounds, Cost vs. Value always maintains archives of the last decade of statistics.

 - Subjective Factors: It is impossible to quantify everything; some things are subjective.
 To that end, the Cost vs. Value Report also takes into account subjectivity when assessing home project values.

 - Big Picture-Reliable: The report notes that it can be deceptive to apply national or regional trends to the street- or address-level.
 But if your business deals with larger scale data, you can rely on the information provided by the report.

 Data from Cost Vs. Value report, while accurate, does omit certain important aspects of home remodeling that make estimates inappropriate for the do-it-yourselfer: